Wethospu/gw2dungeons/ReadMe.txt

 	scaling=normal
 	scaling=legendary|49
 	scaling=normal|45|83

-== Atttributes ==
-Enemies have about same attributes as players.
-Most are currently hard or impossible to acquire but there is on-going data mining research about this.

-Health can be acquired with two ways.
-You can kill the enemy and sum up all damage dealt from combat log.
-Alternatively you can use a memory reader such as gw2esp (or some other dps tool) to read it from client memory (risk of getting banned).

-Power is needed to calculate retaliation damage.
-Currently retaliation formula isn't known so this needs testing.
-File "\Research\Conversion.ods" has a calculator for this.
-Without retaliation this can be acquired if enemy can get might.

-Healing power is needed to calculate regeneration healing.
-Healing per regeneration tick can be acquired same way as the enemy health.
-Then calculate healing power from regeneration formula.
-File "\Research\Conversion.ods" has a calculator for this.

-Condition damage is needed to calculate damage from conditions.
-This can be easily acquired from damage ticks with condition formulas.
-File "\Research\Conversion.ods" has a calculator for this.

-Armor is calculcated from defense and toughness.
-Every level has a specific base defense and toughness values.
-Every enemy has a toughness multiplier which can be acquired from data mined information.
-DataCreator automatilly calculates the armor from these values.
-Existing armor values can be converted to multiplier with file "\Research\DataMining\DataMining.xlsx".

-syntax:
-	health="number"
-	power="number"
-	healing="number"
-	condition="number"
-	toughness="multiplier"

 == Image ==
 Image/video link for the enemy or its attack.
 Adds a small icon after the enemy name on detail view.
 Size is checked from MediaSizes.txt which is generated during backup.
 Multiple images or videos can be linked to one enemy by using image= multiple times.
 Using media= on the link adds media/dungeonimages/ to the link so it can be used for local media.